ConnorSweeneyDev/.config/readme.md

     external = difft
   ```
 - Paste `posh` into your config and run `oh-my-posh disable notice` to stop the annoying update message every so often.
-- Paste `which` into your config and put it in your path.

 # Neovim
 ### Dependencies